 Most Register employees were forced to reapply for their jobs during the October 2014 reorganization.
 It occurred at a time when I was on short-term disability, heavily medicated, fighting for my life, and could barely walk.

 Afterward, I learned the Register never had any intention of rehiring me.
 They pressured me to reapply strictly to get me off their payroll in an underhanded way that reduced their exposure to litigation and undermined my ability to continue to collect my Cigna disability payments.

 That's who The Register is now.

 An Oct.
 10, 2014, email between Nash (right) and HR specialist Dotti Klootwyk (left) still makes my blood boil.
-It occurred before I tottered into the office to reapply for a job which had netted me three national awards in three years and four regional awards.
+It occurred just a few days before I tottered into the Register to reapply for a job which had netted me three national awards and four regional awards in three years.

 Klootwyk: “We need to be strategic with Victor however.
 If we don’t fill the two positions he applied for and he gets a qualifying score it could get touchy.”